gidger/rpi-led-nhl-scoreboard/README.md

 1. Assemble all hardware per [these instructions](https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/matrix-setup) (steps 1 - 5).

 1. Plug in your Raspberry Pi.
 From your personal computer, SSH into it and enter the password you set when prompted.
-These instructions will assume the default user of "pi" and device name of raspberrypi.
+These instructions will assume the default user of "pi" and device name of "raspberrypi".
 The command would look like this:
     ```bash
     ssh pi@raspberrypi.local
     ```